Dynamical Landscape and Multistability of a Climate Model: Results

 The location of the C state is not directly visible in the projected invariant measure or in the quasi-potential, in the form of a local maximum and minimum, respectively.
 The operation of performing a projection to such a low-dimensional space is mainly responsible for such a loss of information. { This issue is addressed specifically in Sec.~\ref{datascienceresults}.} Additionally, as we shall see below, the third attractor corresponds to a much shallower local minimum of the quasi-potential compared to the W or SB states.
 As a result, the C local minimum is washed out when considering a noise intensity of $\sigma = 12 \%$, and it is hard to keep track of orbits persisting significantly near C, see Eqs.~\eqref{eq:stationary_distr}-\eqref{eq:tt_distr}.
 This implies the presence of an additional scale relevant for understanding the multistability of the system, along the lines of what depicted in Fig.~\ref{fig:multiscale}.

 As mentioned above, the presence of ocean diffusion triggers the ice-albedo feedback in a direction that favours warming.
 Accordingly, in setup B, the minimum of the quasipotential corresponding to the SB state is deeper than the one corresponding to the W state.
-This can be further quantified in Fig.~\ref{fig:escapes_atr}(a), where the $SB\leftrightarrow W$ mean escapes times $\bar{\tau}_\sigma$ are presented as a function of the inverse squared noise amplitude.
-After performing the exponential fit of Eq.\eqref{eq:tt_distr}, we obtain the following estimates for the depth of the local quasi-potentials: $\Delta \Phi_{\rm W\rightarrow SB} \approx 290(10)$ and $\Delta \Phi_{\rm SB\rightarrow W} \approx 500(10)$.
-We remark a major difference with respect to the corresponding figure for setup A: the pre-exponential factors of the expectation value of escape times is in this case vastly different.
+This can be seen in Fig.~\ref{fig:escapes_atr}(a), where the $SB\leftrightarrow W$ mean escapes times $\bar{\tau}_\sigma$ are presented as a function of the inverse squared noise amplitude.
+Using Eq.\eqref{eq:tt_distr}, we obtain the following estimates for the depth of the local quasi-potentials: $\Delta \Phi_{\rm W\rightarrow SB} \approx 290(10)$ and $\Delta \Phi_{\rm SB\rightarrow W} \approx 500(10)$.
+As opposed to setup A, in setup B the pre-exponential factors of the expectation value of escape times is vastly different.
 Note that, neglecting the C state, the population of the SB and W state is inversely proportional to the corresponding escape times.
 As a result, despite being associated to a shallower local minimum of the quasi-potential, the fraction of population in the W state is larger when considering relatively strong noise intensity, whereas eventually, the SB state dominates in the weak-noise limit.
 Despite the profound dynamical differences between setup A and B, the estimates of the instantonic and relaxation paths between the SB state and the W state are qualitatively similar; compare Figs.\ref{fig:ocdiff_1_phsp}(b) and~\ref{fig:ocdiff_0_phsp}(b).
-Furthermore, the interpretation of the different physical mechanisms controlling the SB$\rightarrow$W and W$\rightarrow$SB transitions paths for setup B is fundamentally the same as described earlier for setup A. We remark that the time scale of the trajectories used to estimate the $SB\rightarrow W$ and $W\rightarrow SB$ transition paths are longer by a factor of about 2 with respect to setup A.
+Furthermore, the interpretation of the different physical mechanisms controlling the SB$\rightarrow$W and W$\rightarrow$SB transitions paths for setup B is fundamentally the same as for setup A.

-{The more complex geometry of the phase space of setup B is furthermore made apparent by the fact that (as can be seen in the movies included in the SM), while in some cases the transitions between the W and SB states are direct and the C state is bypassed, in other cases the paths deviate considerably as the orbit is temporarily trapped near the C state.
-We remark that this trapping is always extremely short-lived compared to the other relevant time scales associated with the transition between the two other metastable states.}
+The more complex geometry of the phase space of setup B is made apparent by the fact that (see the movies included in the ESM), the transitions between the W and SB states can be either direct or, instead, the paths deviate considerably as the orbit is temporarily trapped near the C state.
+Such a trapping is always extremely short-lived compared to the other relevant time scales associated with the transition between the two other metastable states.